JJK96/forked-lofl/ansible/README.md

 Define your variables in `vars.yaml`, see `vars.example.yaml` for inspiration.

-Execute using the following command, where `router_vm` is the VM where you want to run the router in:
+Execute using the following command, where `router_vm` is the VM where you want to run the router in.
+Ensure you sign in as root to this VM:

     ansible-playbook -i router_vm, playbook.yaml -e @vars.yaml